 Pesto alla Genovese: The Best Authentic Italian Basil Pesto

-How To Make Genovese Pesto The Traditional Way
+How To Make Pesto alla Genovese The Traditional Way

 The word pesto actually comes from the Italian word ‘pestare’ which means ‘to pound, crush, or pestle’.
 This is why to really achieve a traditional Italian basil pesto you need to use old fashioned techniques of finely chopping and then grinding the pesto ingredients together using a mortar and pestle.